askanastronomer/askanastronomer.github.io/ask.md

 layout: page
 title: Ask a question
 ---
 You can ask a question for [our team](/about) below.
 We will answer your astronomy-related question within one to two weeks.
 You will receive your answer via email.
-Please check your spam folder if you don't hear back from us within two weeks.
+Please check your spam folder if you don't hear back from us within two weeks. **We can't guarantee we will answer every single question.**

 Please keep your question short and focused (*tell us everything you know about black holes!*: not good, *why do stars turn into black holes?*: good!).
 For general questions about amateur telescopes and equipment, or what's visible in the night sky, please contact your local [astronomy club](/links) or check out our [links](/links).